NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Abraham bows to Jehovah and adresses him in the singular "**in your sight**", and suddenly switches to the plural "**wash your feet, and rest yourselves ... refresh yourselves**", to which Jehovah answers in the plural, "**So they said, “Do as you have said.”**"

 Notice also that Jehovah appears as three men.
-Some argue these are the Father, the Aon and the Holy Spirit.
+Some argue these are the Father, the Son and the Holy Spirit.
+I find this improbable.
 Others argue that this is Jehovah and two angels.
+That is more probable giving the overal context of the Bible.
+God in the Old Testament is sometimes manifested in two or even three agents, one in heaven, invisible and transcendental[^transcendental], one visible and immanent[^immanent].
+In this case it is the immanent Jehovah, the second person of God, who visits Abraham.

+[^transcendental]: **Transcendental:** Beyond the natural world or the grasp of the senses.
+[^immanent]: **Immanent:** Existing or operating within the world.

-In any case they are adressed and answer as one and as multiple persons, and at least it shows that God is not so simple that you can put him in a neat box.
+In any case this passage shows that God is not so simple that you can put him in a neat box.
 The ancient near east concept of the supernatural is not as straightforward as our western thinking would like.

+## Genesis 18:8

+> Then he took curds and milk and the calf that he had prepared, and set it before them.
+And he stood by them under the tree while they ate.

+The fact that **they ate** shows that the concept of God as transcendental is not entirely true.
+God the Father may be invisible and transcendental, however God the Son has often appeared in a human figure throughout biblical history.

 ## Exodus 19:9